aishwaryasubbiah/Shopping/README.md

 # Data refresh on periodic time
 Using Redis BullMQ, cron job can be scheduled to refresh the data periodically

+# Error Logging
+Winston from npm package can be used for logging the errors.
+Logs can be stored in separate file or in db.

 # Schema Diagram
 https://dbdiagram.io/d/Shopping-666fd85ca179551be608cae3